Hita, Ōita: Economy

-Industry

 Forestry has long flourished in Hita due to the abundant tree supply in the surrounding mountains.
 Japanese cedar trees called "Hita Cedar" are used to make geta and lacquerware.
 In recent years the forest industry has declined as a result of the importation of cheap foreign lumber.

 From the 1960s, after large areas of cultivated land became difficult to obtain, agriculture in Hita has been shifting its focus from rice to crops grown in the mountains, such as ume, Japanese chestnuts, and mushrooms.

 A fishing industry is present, with ayu and other fish captured in the Mikuma River.

 Hita is well-known for its high quality water.
 Hita Tenryosui produces mineral water, and many distilleries produce sake and shōchū.

 Recently, companies such as TDK, Kyushu Sumidenso, Sapporo Breweries, and Sanwa Shurui have expanded manufacturing in the area.